Raising concerns (whistleblowing)

 The policy ensures:

-- Any concerns that are not resolved quickly through line managers involvement will be investigated.
+- concerns not resolved quickly through line managers involvement, will be investigated

-- Investigations must be evidence-based & led by an independent figure in the organisation, with a subsequent report which focuses on the lessons to be learnt and the improvement of patient care.
+- investigations must be evidence-based and led by an independent figure in the organisation, with a subsequent report which focuses on the lessons to be learnt and the improvement of patient care

-- Whistleblowers must be kept fully informed throughout the investigation process.
+- whistleblowers are kept informed throughout the investigation process

-- The organisations board are to be made aware of ‘high-level’ findings and the policy will be reviewed and improved on an annual basis.
+- boards are made aware of ‘high-level’ findings and the policy will be reviewed and improved on an annual basis.

-Partner organisations contributed to the policy through responding to a consultation, which ran from 16 November 2015 to 8 January 2016.
+Partner organisations contributed to the policy through responding to a consultation.
 The full consultation response document is available.
-Over 165 responses were received from NHS staff members, whistleblowing organisations, trade unions, trusts, foundation trusts and clinical commissioning groups.

 - the importance of encouraging staff to raise concerns as part of normal day-to-day practice and how this can help employers identify poor practice and improve the quality and safety of care